kanishka-sahoo/pesu-for-dummies/index.md

 * Written in the assessment centres, and seating allotment is given.
 Spans for 3 hours.
 * Completely descriptive.
 You will be given an answer booklet for the exam.
 * The questions are displayed on the PC, and you can either write the answers or type the answers.
+* You can also use both methods, such as typing out a question and drawing a diagram.
-* You can't leave the exam hall after 45 mins of start of exam, and before 10 mins of end of exam.
+* You can't leave the exam hall in the first 45 minutes and the last 10 minutes of the exam.

 ***